GoAuditsGoAudits

 WHS audits are comprehensive evaluations of an organization’s overall WHS management system.
 They assess the effectiveness of policies, procedures, training programs, and safety records to ensure all aspects of workplace health and safety are managed effectively.
 The goal is to promote continuous improvement in safety performance and compliance with relevant laws and standards.

-Workplace inspections are usually carried out by either of the following:
+WHS inspections and audits are usually carried out by either of the following:

 1. Health and safety representatives